Durbin-Watson (DW) test

 We will use

-As the Durbin-Watson statistics (d) is close to 2, we fail to reject the null hypothesis.
+As the p value obtained from the Durbin-Watson test is not significant (d = 2.584, p = 0.470), we fail to reject the null hypothesis.
 Hence, we conclude that the residuals are not autocorrelated.

-Enhance your skills with courses on Machine Learning and Python
+Enhance your skills with statistical courses using R

 - Salamon SJ, Hansen HJ, Abbott D. How real are observed trends in small correlated datasets?.
 Royal Society open science.
 2019 Mar 20;6(3):181089.